-The Supreme Court of Ohio has also held that when nonlawyers give legal advice and counsel to defendants in collection proceedings in an attempt to settle those cases without the supervision of a barred lawyer, the nonlawyers engage in the unauthorized practice of law.257 Similarly, when nonlawyer document preparation companies use computer software and official court forms to prepare legal documents and pleadings for customers, which necessarily includes providing legal advice in the selection and completion of the forms, the companies engage in the unauthorized practice of law.258
+The Supreme Court of Ohio has also held that when nonlawyers give legal advice and counsel to defendants in collection proceedings in an attempt to settle those cases without the supervision of a barred lawyer, the nonlawyers engage in the unauthorized practice of law.
+Similarly, when nonlawyer document preparation companies use computer software and official court forms to prepare legal documents and pleadings for customers, which necessarily includes providing legal advice in the selection and completion of the forms, the companies engage in the unauthorized practice of law.
+State of the companies engage in the unauthorized practice of law.

-Unlike in Davie, Telford, and Cohen, in LAWCLERK, the Lawclerks do not have any client contact and only act at the direction of, and under the supervision of, the Attorney.
+Unlike in Davie, Telford, and Cohen, in Lawclerk.legal, the Lawclerks do not have any client contact and only act at the direction of, and under the supervision of, the Attorney.